francetv/node-auth-sdk/README.md

 ------------

 Don't hesitate to fix bugs.

 Don't hesitate to adapt this module to your own API, but try to do this by implementing new options, instead of creating a fork.

-Don't forget to change version number in `package.json` and publish to NPM.
+If you are owner of this repository and have the rights to do so, don't forget to publish the new version to NPM.

 Author